What is a Chromosome? Type, Discover, Functions, Structure

 The region of primary constriction flanking the centromere contains highly repetitive DNA.
 It is heterochromatic and is called centromeric heterochromatin.

-Types of chromosomes based on a number of centromeres
+Types of chromosomes based on several centromeres

 1. Monocentric chromosomes with one centromere.

-2. Dicentric chromosome with two centromeres one in each chromatid.
+2. Dicentric Chromosome with two centromeres, one in each chromatid.

 3. Polycentric chromosomes with more than 2 centromeres.